Hair cloning and hair multiplication are proposed techniques which are currently being researched for the treatment of baldness and hair loss.

 Why wait for the hair cloning technology to become available?
 Right now it is possible to re-grow at least some of your hair using natural techniques.

-Thousands of men have now successfully reversed hair loss using Hair Equilibrium.
+Thousands of men have now successfully reversed hairline recession and balding using Hair Equilibrium.

 Even if this technology becomes available in 5 years, and its a big if, then you’ll want to have as much hair as possible anyway (to decrease the cost of the procedure.)